Natural capital accounting: Large and eclectic dashboards

 These dashboards bring together a number of indicators that are directly and indirectly related to the durability of socio-economic progress.
 One example of this is the Eurostat Sustainable Development Indicators, which is a list of over 100 indicators used to monitor the EU Sustainable Development Strategy.
 The criticism associated with these dashboards is that a large number of indicators risks muddling a clear message about sustainability that resonates with policy makers or citizens.
 In response, there has been a greater tendency to select headline indicators that "track central elements of green growth and [are] representative of a broader set of green growth issues."

 Composite indices

-Composite indices normalize and aggregate various data into a single number.
-For example, the Human Development Index, Osberg and Sharpe's Index of Economic Well-Being, the Changing Wealth of Nations, or the Environmental Sustainability Index, which ranks countries based on an assessment of 76 variables covering five domains.
+Composite indices normalize and aggregate various data into a single number, such as the Human Development Index, Osberg and Sharpe's Index of Economic Well-Being, the Changing Wealth of Nations, or the Environmental Sustainability Index, which ranks countries based on an assessment of 76 variables covering five domains.
 It is often instructive to examine the separate dimensions of these indices.
 However, they may present a skewed view of countries' contributions to environmental problems and make problematic, normative assumptions about the values of certain variables.